byu-cs460/byu-cs460/01d-hw-install-cougarnet/README.md

     overriding the default) in files in this directory, rather than modifying `/etc/sudoers` directly.
 Finally, the proper way to to modify the `sudo` configuration (whether `/etc/sudoers` or an included file) is using the `visudo` command, as shown above.
+This opens an editor (by default `nano`) to securely edit the file.

     Add the following contents to this file:

     ```
-    %cougarnet  ALL=(ALL:ALL) NOPASSWD: /usr/libexec/cougarnet/syscmd_helper
+    %cougarnet  ALL=(ALL:ALL) NOPASSWD: /usr/local/libexec/cougarnet/syscmd_helper
     ```

+    Exit `nano` by pressing `Ctrl`+`x`.

-    This will allow members of the `cougarnet` group to run the command `/usr/libexec/cougarnet/syscmd_helper` as `root` using the `sudo` command, without prompting for a password (`NOPASSWD`).
-The `SETENV` option indicates that the environment will be preserved when the command is run.
+    This will allow members of the `cougarnet` group to run the command `/usr/local/libexec/cougarnet/syscmd_helper` as `root` using the `sudo`
+    command, without prompting for a password (`NOPASSWD`).
 The script `syscmd_helper` is a script that runs in connection with Cougarnet to execute privileged operations associated with virtual network creation and configuration.

+ 3. Configure the FRR routing daemon on your system:

+    a.
+Open `/etc/frr/daemons` for editing using the following command:

+       ```
+       sudo -e /etc/frr/daemons
+       ```

+       Enable the BGP and RIP daemons by modifying the lines containing "bgpd", "ripd", and "ripngd" to have the value "yes" instead of "no" (e.g., "bgpd=yes" instead of "no" (e.g., "bgpd=yes").

+       Find the line containing the commented-out `frr_global_options` option.
+       Immediately below that line, add the following line:

+       ```
+       frr_global_options="-w"
+       ```

+       This will pass the `-w` option to every routing daemon, so it will work properly with Cougarnet.

+    b.
+Restart FRR by running the following:

+       ```
+       sudo systemctl restart frr.service
+       ```

 # Exercises